 Your Trip Consultant has noted that you will be bringing your own electric bike.
 Below are some things for you to consider.
-If you’ve changed your mind and have decided instead to ride a Backroads bike, please let your Trip Consultant know right away.
+If you have changed your mind and have decided instead to ride a Backroads bike, please let your Trip Consultant know right away.

 If you plan to fly or ship your bike to the trip start, please check with your Trip Consultant to be sure there is a place to store your case during your trip.
 Many trips do not start and end at the same place, which can lead to difficulties retrieving your case at the trip’s end.